files-community/Website/README.md

 .
 ├──static                 // Contains static assets including branding, images, fonts, etc...
 |  ├──branding            // Branding media (logos, banners, etc...)
+|  ├──ui                  // Images used in the website's user interface.
 |  └──screenshots         // Screenshots and renders of the app used in the website.
 └──src                    // The website's source code.
    ├──lib                 // Svelte components used within the website.